This article is part of a brand partnership.

 1. You’re Still Using a Manual Toothbrush

-If you’re still using an old-school toothbrush, it’s time to upgrade.
+If you’re still using an old-school toothbrush, it’s time to upgrade — especially if you have braces.
 The safest option is a soft-bristled electric toothbrush, which offers the movement and cleaning power you need.
 Of course, there are lots of electric toothbrush products out there so you’ll need to do your own research and find the one that you feel will offer you what you need at a price point that works for you.
 You don’t need a really expensive one though; there are cheap options out there.

 2. Your Toothpaste Doesn’t Contain Fluoride